steveklabnik/jujutsu-tutorial/src/hello-world/viewing-contents.md

 of revisions. `root()` is a function in this language (yes, it has functions) that returns the root commit.

+You may also have noticed that the root commit's symbol is a different shape than the others: `◆` instead of `○`.
+That shape means the commit is *immutable*: `jj` will refuse to rewrite it.
+That makes sense for the root commit, which is the foundation the whole repository is built on.
+Right now it's the only immutable commit we have.
+Once we start sharing code, `jj` will also protect commits selected by its immutability policy, such as trunk and tags.
+A pushed feature commit is not necessarily immutable; we'll return to the exact rules when we work with remotes.

 One more thing: my text representation of the output of `jj log` was missing something.
 Here's a screenshot of my terminal, and you may notice something
 interesting: